rsksmart/RSKIPs/IPs/RSKIP0.md

 -	Abstract -- a short (~200 word) description of the technical issue being addressed.
 <!-- -->

--	 Motivation -- The motivation is critical for RSKIPs that want to change the RSK protocol.
+-	 Motivation -- Motivation is critical for RSKIPs that want to change the RSK protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the RSKIP solves.
 RSKIP submissions without sufficient motivation may be rejected outright.
 <!-- -->

 -	Specification -- The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current RSK platforms.
 <!-- -->

 -	Rationale -- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
-The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.
+The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during the discussion.
 <!-- -->

--	Backwards Compatibility -- All RSKIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+-	Backward Compatibility -- All RSKIPs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
 The RSKIP must explain how the author proposes to deal with these incompatibilities.
-RSKIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+RSKIP submissions without a sufficient backward compatibility treatise may be rejected outright.
 <!-- -->

--	Implementations - The implementations must be completed before any RSKIP is given status “Final”, but it need not be completed before the RSKIP is accepted.
+-	Implementations - The implementations must be completed before any RSKIP is given the status “Final”, but it need not be completed before the RSKIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of “rough consensus and running code” is still useful when it comes to resolving many discussions of API details.
 <!-- -->

--	Test Cases - Test cases for an implementation are mandatory for RSKIPs that are affecting consensus changes.
+-	Test Cases - Test cases for implementation are mandatory for RSKIPs that are affecting consensus changes.
 Other RSKIPs can choose to include links to test cases if applicable.
 <!-- -->

--	Copyright Waiver - All RSKIPs must be in public domain.
+-	Copyright Waiver - All RSKIPs must be in the public domain.
 See the bottom of this RSKIP for an example copyright waiver.
 <!-- -->

 -	The final implementation must include test code and documentation appropriate for the RSK protocol.